foundry-rs/book/src/tutorials/solmate-nft.md

 #### Gas reports for your function calls

-Foundry provides a comprehensive gas report about your contracts.
-For every function called within your tests it returns the min, average, median and max gas cost.
+Foundry provides comprehensive gas reports about your contracts.
+For every function called within your tests, it returns the minimum, average, median and max gas cost.
 To print the gas report simply run:

 ```bash
 forge test --gas-report